wonghoi/enhanced_session_linux/README.md

 ## Ubuntu specific lines used in this script
 This section provides hints for those who want to adapt this script for different setups

+### apt package manager (Debian based)
+Ubuntu is Debian based, which uses apt.
+You'll need to adapt the apt with pacman if you use arch from linux-vm-tools.

 ### linux-vm-tools
 The line
 ```